-It’s a familiar sight on the Qantas website when you’re browsing for reward seats during busy periods – ‘No seats’.
-The lack of reward seat availability can put a dent into even the best-laid plans.
+It’s a familiar sight on the Qantas website when you’re browsing for reward seats during busy periods – ‘no seats’.
+The lack of reward availability can put a dent in even the best-laid plans.

-But if you’re high enough on the pecking list, you will have access to an unofficial and holiday-saving perk: the ability to request extra reward seats be made available to you.
+But if you’re high enough on the status pecking list, you will have access to an unofficial and holiday-saving perk: the ability to request extra reward seats on Qantas-operated flights be released.
 You need to be a Qantas Platinum or Platinum One frequent flyer to take advantage of this.

-With that inky black or satin white card in your pocket, just pick up a phone and get connected.
-From 7am to 11pm, the Qantas Premium or the VIP Service Team in Hobart will take your call, skipping the hours-long queues.
-Within mere minutes of your request, you’ll get a ‘computer-says-yes-or-no’ answer.
+With that inky black or satin white card in your pocket, just pick up the phone and get connected.
+From 7 am to 11 pm, the Qantas Premium or VIP Service Team in Hobart will take your call, skipping the hours-long queues.
+Within mere minutes of your request, you’ll usually get a ‘computer-says-yes-or-no’ answer.

 How do I request reward seats from Qantas?